jasonmb626/mySetups/LinuxDev/Fedora_40_Setup.md

 ```

-If flatpak Gnome Extension requires you to choose from multiple matches, choose 'fedora'
+If flatpak Gnome Extension requires you to choose from multiple matches, choose 'flathub'

 ### Set some globals